carpentries-incubator/hpc-intro/_episodes/14-modules.md

 `module` program that is installed at your site, `module load` will also load required software dependencies.

 {% include {{ site.snippets }}/modules/software-dependencies.snip %}

-Note that this module loading process happens principally through the manipulation of envrionment variables like `$PATH`.
+Note that this module loading process happens principally through the manipulation of environment variables like `$PATH`.
 There is usually little or no data transfer involved.

 The module loading process manipulates other special envrionment